Student Award Submission Guidelines

 - Do: put the title of the paper on each page

-- Style & format: APA or MLA
+- Style & format: APA, MLA, Chicago

 - Word count: up to 5,000 words, excluding references and notes.
 Provide a word count on the cover sheet